-Vision Statement: Our business vision is to build sustainable entities that can permanently retain ownership of farms and continually renew farm leases to multi-generational family farmers.
+Vision Statement: Our business vision is to build sustainable entities that can permanently retain ownership of farms and continually renew farm leases to generations of small and mid-size family farmers.

-Impact Investing: Our focus on organic agriculture positively impacts the health and sustainability of our food system and environment.
-We also work to conserve wetlands and wildlife by setting aside lands better suited for conservation purposes.
-Additionally, we support sustainable family farms and are helping to transition the next generation of organic farmers and investors.
+Impact Investing: Our focus on local and organic agriculture positively impacts the health of our food system and environment.
+We also work to conserve wetlands, woodlands and wildlife by setting aside lands better suited for conservation purposes.
+Additionally, we support family farms and are helping to transition the next generation of sustainable farmers and investors.

-The business mission of our company is to advise capital and employ labor to forward sustainable agriculture, renewable energy and conservation development.
+Sustainable Mission: The business mission of our company is to advise capital and employ labor to forward sustainable agriculture and local foods initiatives.
 The key impacts include:

-- Economic viability of the organic farm — profitability
+- Economic viability of the farm or food center– profitability

 - Long term tenancy– leases for a minimum of five years and renewable with a next generation goal

-- Diversified farm income – including local foods, energy and ecological farming
+- Diversified farm income – including local and organic foods and ecological farming

 - Organic certification and compliance – more organic farmland acres

 - The health of our food system – no pesticides, herbicides, GMO seeds, synthetic fertilizers, etc.